Kittanning, Pennsylvania: History

 The borough is located on the east bank of the Allegheny River, founded on the site of the eighteenth-century Lenape (Delaware) village of Kittanning at the western end of the Kittanning Path, an ancient Native American path.

 In 1756, the village was destroyed by John Armstrong Sr. at the Battle of Kittanning during the French and Indian War.
 During the attack, a blast from the explosion of gunpowder stored in Captain Jacobs's house was heard at Fort Duquesne, present day Pittsburgh, 44 miles away.

 Kittanning was designated as the seat of Armstrong County when the county was organized.
 It was settled by European Americans largely after the American Revolutionary War, although Anthony Sadowski (also recorded by the anglicized name of Sandusky), a prominent Polish-American trader, and other Native American traders operated here before the War.

 During the American Civil War, the 103rd Regiment of Pennsylvania Infantry volunteers was organized at Kittanning from September 1861 to February 1862.
 Among other engagements, the unit participated in the Siege of Yorktown (1862) as well as the Battle of Plymouth (1864), during which most of the regiment was captured.

-By the early in the 20th century, the city had developed considerable industry: large iron and steel works, foundries, and coal mines, all associated with the steel and iron industries of Pittsburgh; glassworks, flour and lumber mills; china, pottery, brick, lime, and clay works; and mirror and typewriter factories, breweries, etc. It reached its peak of population in 1930 and was adversely affected by the Great Depression.
-After World War II, changes in industry and restructuring of heavy industry caused a loss of jobs in many of these works, with an associated population decline.
+By the early in the 20th century, the city had developed considerable industry ibcluding large iron and steel works, foundries, and coal mines, all associated with the steel and iron industries of Pittsburgh; glassworks, flour and lumber mills; china, pottery, brick, lime, and clay works; mirror and typewriter factories, and breweries.
+It reached its peak of population in 1930 before the Great Depression.
+After World War II, changes in industry and restructuring of heavy industry caused a loss of jobs in many of industries, with an associated population decline.

 The playground on North Jefferson Street was developed on the former site of the historic Kittanning Cemetery.
 In order to enable this, the city moved 274 graves in 1960 to a new cemetery formed along Troy Hill Road.